Mungert69/FreeNetworkMonitorBlog/content/posts/OptimizingNetworkPerformanceWithAIPoweredMonitoring.md

 ### Step 4: Running Security Assessments

 Sometimes performance issues arise from security vulnerabilities or threats.
-Use the Free Network Monitor Assistant to conduct a security assessment on the troublesome host, which can highlight any potential issues that need addressing.
+Use the Quantum Ready Monitor Assistant to conduct a security assessment on the troublesome host, which can highlight any potential issues that need addressing.

 **Example Interaction:**
 - User: "Scan 192.168.1.10 for vulnerabilities."